JulieLascar/Annotation-of-LSF-subtitled-videos/Step3_supervised_classification/Prepare_data/README.md

 d_Gid2Vid (dict) : {gloseId : [videos Id that contain this glose]}
 d_Vid2Labels (dict) : {Vid : [0011003333333000000]} annotation of each v_id
 L_videos (list) : list of all annotated videos
-ex_to_look (list): examples with gloses that overlap and require manual inspection
+ex_to_look (list): examples with signs that overlap and require manual inspection
 DTrain (list) : list of train annotated videos
 DVal (list) : list of val annotated videos
 DTest (list) : list of test annotated videos